Infonews n°306 from 27/05/2007

 http://www.whatkidscando.org/

-[ this sites provides short texts and photos about children from all over the world who did something special.
-A fascinating way to encourage them to discover the world and find new ideas.
-See this site about students in China or the edible schoolyard
+the world and find new ideas.
+See this site about students in China or the

 http://www.whatkidscando.org/china_site/index.html